 Adult adoption involves the adoption of persons aged 18 years or more when the adoption petition is being filed.
 In this situation, the agency is also involved as soon as the adoption petition is filed in the Circuit Court.

 When it comes to stepparent adoptions in Virginia, the spouse of an adoptive or birth parent is adopting the child.
 In this case, consent has either been obtained or isn’t needed at all.
-Furthermore, an investigation is only likely to happen if the court concludes that it is indispensable, way before adoption is completed.
+Furthermore, an investigation is only likely to happen if the court concludes that it is indispensable, way before an adoption is completed.
 Should the court decide that an investigation is vital; the agency is included in the adoption petition, in the Circuit Court.

 Stepparent adoption is one of the most common types of adoptions in Virginia.
 Although it usually involves multiple steps, they can all be executed with the assistance of an attorney.
 The initial step usually involves addressing the rights of the birth parent.
 Some biological parents may be willing and ready to consent adoption of their child, but others are not.

-In case the whereabouts of a biological parent is unknown, steps can be taken to allow for adoption of the child.
+In case the whereabouts of a biological parent is unknown, steps can be taken to allow for the adoption of the child.
 It's important to understand that the objection of a birth parent doesn’t necessarily suggest that adoption won't be allowed.
-A court can grant adoption without consent if the parent does not attend a scheduled hearing or is working against the child’s best interests.
+A court can grant the adoption without consent if the parent does not attend a scheduled hearing or is working against the child’s best interests.

 Almost every adoption calls for a home study in Virginia.
 Basically, a home study is just a thorough review of any individual(s) looking to adopt.
 The study is conducted by an accredited business or organization specializing in home studies.
 They typically will review everyone living in the home and look into potential issues that may exist.
 Items considered include the overall family dynamics of the prospective parents, the potential of the family to add a new member to the family and reasons why the family wants to adopt.
 The study takes about five to nine weeks and is guided by Virginia’s adoption law requirements.